jmsaltzman/pi_setup/README.rst

   ./py36_install.sh

-* Install an updated Java with this script and **pay attention** since there will be prompts:
+* Java is needed to run PyCharm; the default Java that comes with Raspbian is old and slow.
+Install an updated Java with this script and **pay attention** since there will be prompts:

 .. code-block:: bash

   ./java_install.sh

 * Install PyCharm: